Antori91/Home_Automation/README.md

      - Devices:
          - "Security Panel"
          - Two protected "Light/Switch Switch" for Alarm status (Motion Sensor subtype) and Home Intrusion Alert (On/Off subtype).
 Define On/Off actions and Notification to send email/sms (arm/disarm confirmation messages and intrusion alert message)
          - "Light/Switch Switch" for each (PTZ or non PTZ) camera and one additional "Light/Switch Selector Switch" for each PTZ camera.
 For each Light/Switch Switch camera, define On/Off actions to activate/disactivate motionEye motion detection for this camera.
-For "Light/Switch Selector Switch", define the levels according to the PTZ Camera setpoint commands.
+For "Light/Switch Selector Switch", define the levels according to the PTZ Camera setpoint commands
          - "Temp + Humidity" for each Temperature sensor and one for Degrees.Days
          - one "Light/Switch Switch" for Electricity tariff
          - "P1 Smart Meter" for each heater and one for overall heating index meter
          - One "Light/Switch Selector switches" for Heating main breaker.
-Define the levels, usually OFF/HORSGEL/ECO/CONFORT
+Define the levels OFF/HORSGEL/ECO/CONFORT
          - Two "Light/Switch Selector switches" for Heating Schedule/Start and Heating Schedule/Stop.
 Define the levels according to my heating zones
          - one "General	Text" to display the heating zones status
          - one "Thermostat SetPoint"